microsoft/sarif-tutorials/README.md

   - Code flows
   - More about messages
 - Advanced topics
-  - External property files
-  - Internal external property files
   - Tool extensions
+  - Handling large files
+  - Result matching
 - Appendices
   - The history of SARIF